pdq21/MS-M365-TaC-DSC/README.md

 ## Goals

 Manage M365-Tenants with DevOps and GitOps principles and methods.
-To explore the given possibilities existing tools are used.
+To explore the given possibilities existing tools provided by other developers are used.

 ## Tech Choices